JanikvA/NBA-Game-Prediction/README.md

 We can see that the team with home-court advantage wins 59.5% of the time.
 The accuracy for Elo and Trueskill is around 64% and for the FTE-Elo algorithm (which incorparates home-court advantage and Elo) the accuracy is 66.3%.
-**Note on uncertainties:** All uncertainties are calculated using the [standard deviation of a Binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) and which are propagated using [the standard propagation of uncertainty](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
+**Note on uncertainties:** All uncertainties are calculated using the [standard deviation of a Binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) which are propagated using [the standard propagation of uncertainty](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
 The only exceptions are the cases where an uncertainty from a cross-validation method is available.

 <img src="imgs/acc_per_season_Home_awlays_wins.png" alt="acc per season FTE" width="600"/>